Uralstech/UXR.QuestCamera/README.md

 4. Open the Unity Package Manager window (`Window` -> `Package Manager`)
 5. Change the registry from `Unity` to `My Registries`
 6. Add the `UXR.QuestCamera` package
+7. Add the [External Dependency Manager for Unity](https://github.com/googlesamples/unity-jar-resolver) - you may already have it installed in your Unity project if you use Firebase or any other Google plugins.

 ### Unity Package Manager